Flowminder/COVID-19/README.md

 `cells` is a table with information about cell towers, including the columns:

 -   `cell_id`: identifier of the cell tower,
--   `region`: the administrative region (or other type of region) that the cell tower is in.
-We are able to provide assistance with mapping cell tower locations to administrative (or other) regions, if you do not already have this mapping.
+-   `locality`: the geographic area that the cell tower is in (for example, administrative region).
+We are able to provide assistance with mapping cell tower locations to administrative (or other) localities, if you do not already have this mapping.

 [core_tables.sql](core_tables.sql) contains definitions of the expected `calls` and `cells` tables.